 Risk Warning – Please Read

 Lenders: Your capital is at risk and interest payments are not guaranteed if the borrower defaults.
 Historic loan default rates are not necessarily indicative of future default rates.
 Lending over the ArchOver platform is not covered by the Financial Services Compensation Scheme.
 The current average return is based on the total amount raised over the platform.
-It is the result of calculating the average Lender return, before tax, of every loan funded over the ArchOver platform, 22 August 2014 to 15 November 2017.
-Borrowers: In the event of default ArchOver will seek to recover assets to the full value of the loan.
-For more information about the risks involved please read the full Risk Warning.
+It is the result of calculating the average Lender return, before tax, of every loan funded over the ArchOver platform.
+Borrowers: In the event of default, ArchOver will seek to recover assets to the full value of the loan.
+Understand more about: Detailed Risk Warning, Defaults, Recoveries & Losses, General FAQs .